Kitware/SMQTK/docs/release_notes/since-last-release.md

   * Added some MEMEX specific scripts for processing and updating data from a known Solr index source.

+  * Added MEMEX-specific script for fetching image data from an ElasticSearch instance and transfering it locally.

 Utilities

   * Added helper wrapper for generalized asynchronous function mapping to an